thenocturnaldevgypsy/gypsyshards-bootstrap-template-linkinbio/README.md

 ### Updates/Progress
 - **06/09 to 07/09, 2024**
+   - Revisited the CSS reponsive compatibilities for `mobile`, `tablet` and `desktop` for the current templates
    - Finished `theme-001-04.html`, `theme-001-05.html`, `theme-001-06.html`, `theme-001-07.html`, `theme-001-08.html`, `theme-001-09.html`, `theme-001-10.html` and `theme-001-11.html`
    - Established the GitHub Pages of the repo: https://thenocturnaldevgypsy.github.io/gypsyshards-bootstrap-template-linkinbio/
 - **01/09/2024**